-The project includes the renovation and extension of an early 20th century building on a prominent corner of the University’s urban campus.
-Originally built for the Royal College of Dental Surgeons (1909), the building has most recently been occupied by the John H. Daniels Faculty of Architecture, Landscape & Design.
+The project includes the renovation and expansion of an early-20th-century building on a prominent corner of the University’s urban campus.
+Originally built for the Royal College of Dental Surgeons in 1909, the building was most recently occupied by the John H. Daniels Faculty of Architecture, Landscape & Design.
 Its redesign as the new Student Commons respects the historic brick-and-limestone exterior while transforming the building into a welcoming, accessible and outward-looking facility that meets current and contemporary needs.
-When complete, the Commons will deliver programming, community space and essential services for students – under student governance, management and operation.
+When complete, the Commons will deliver programming, community space and essential services for students – wholly under student governance, management and operation.

 A reorientation of the building on an east-west axis with the relocation of the main entrance to grade provides universal access, as does the inclusion of flexible multipurpose rooms and a universally accessible support kitchen and computing facilities.
 Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community.